Updated: August 2, 2022

-Generic email addresses are email accounts that can be used by multiple users for specific departments, teams, projects, and so forth.
+Generic email addresses are email accounts that can be used by multiple users for separate departments, teams, projects, and other business-specific needs.

 The main benefit of generic email addresses is that they allow you to reroute email traffic to the intended inboxes without using up mailbox licenses (meaning without the need to create a standalone email account).